Oatmeal Chocolate Chip Cookies

 Step 2: Cream Butter and Sugars

 In a large bowl, cream together the butter, brown sugar, and granulated sugar until the mixture is smooth, light, and fluffy.
-This step is key for creating a soft and tender cookie texture.
+This step is key to achieving a soft, tender cookie texture.

 Step 3: Add Eggs and Vanilla